yoshivb/bluesky-later/README.md

 - A link in the post will be displayed as a [social card](https://docs.bsky.app/docs/advanced-guides/posts#website-card-embeds).
 - Generate alt text for the image using OpenAI's GPT-4o-mini model.
 You bring your own API key and system prompt.
 The key will be saved in your browser's local storage.

+## Usage

+**Requirement**: you need to create an app password in Bluesky.

+The easiest way to use the app is by using the [Browser Mode](https://github.com/nicnocquee/bluesky-later?tab=readme-ov-file#browser-mode) by clicking the link [here](https://app.blueskylater.com).

+You can also deploy the app to your own server and run it in self hosted mode.

+Continue reading to learn about the different modes.

 ## Browser Mode

 - Completely free.
 You can use it now here: [https://app.blueskylater.com](https://app.blueskylater.com)
 - This is the default mode of the app.
 - It uses the browser's IndexedDB to store the Bluesky credentials (handle and app password) and the scheduled posts.
 - **The scheduled posts will be sent to Bluesky at the scheduled time as long as the browser tab is open and you have internet connection.**
-- You can deploy this app to your own GitHub Pages by simply forking this repository and add these [repository variables](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/store-information-in-variables):
+- You can deploy this web app to your own GitHub Pages by simply forking this repository and add these [repository variables](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/store-information-in-variables):
   - `VITE_IMAGE_PROXY_URL`: `https://allorigins.magic.coolify.nico.fyi/raw?url=`.
   - `VITE_METADATA_FETCHER_URL`: `https://linkpreview.magic.coolify.nico.fyi/api/v1/preview?url=`.